BOOKING A PHOTOGRAPHER

 If you think I am the photographer for you, I ask for a $750 deposit to retain the date, along with a signed contract and booking form with some details about you guys and your wedding.
-Three months before your wedding there is another $750 payment and final payment is due in the month before your wedding.
+The final payment is due in the month before your wedding.

 Can you hold our wedding date?